-\emph{Multi-layer Perceptron}: Multiplayer perceptrons are commonly used for capturing neural radiance fields.
-Here we incorporate fully fused implementation of MLPs\cite{mueller2022instant} with one layer for density learning and two layers for color learning which takes the output of the density layer as well as the view directions.
-The MLPs take in the encoded learnable features from multi-resolution hash encoding concatenated with direction encoded with spherical harmonics transform and output color and density for each corresponding 3D query point.
+\emph{\textbf{Multi-layer Perceptron (MLP)}}: MLPs are commonly used for capturing neural radiance fields.
+We incorporate a fully fused implementation of MLPs\cite{mueller2022instant} with one layer for density learning and two layers for color learning, which takes the output of the density layer as well as the view directions.
+The MLPs takes in the encoded learnable features from multi-resolution hash encoding, concatenated with the direction encoded with spherical harmonics transform, and outputs color and density for each 3D query point.